kgwhitaker/sink-waste-bin/README.md

-# sink-waste-bin
+# Sink Waste Bin

-Simple waste bin for next to our sink
+Simple waste bin for next to our sink.  it has a slot to one side where we can put our strainer.